How To Make Salt Soap

 You could solve this by adding more coverings.

-Another solution is to preheat your oven to the lowest possible setting—about 170 or less—turn off the oven and slide in the soap molds, wrapped in two bath towels.
+Another solution is to preheat your oven to the lowest possible setting—about 140 or less—turn off the oven and slide in the soap molds, wrapped in two bath towels.
 Use old towels.
-Even if you are careful, they are likely to get scorched.
 Be sure the towels cover the bottom of the molds completely.
 With tall molds, like milk cartons and Pringles cans, you will want to set the molds in a pan or bowl with high sides, so they don’t fall over.